0xjoma/0xjoma/README.md

 **Jomael Ortiz Perez (@0xjoma)**

 Hi there!
-I'm Joma, an active military member passionate about cybersecurity, information systems and blockchain.
+I'm Joma, an active military member passionate about cybersecurity, information systems AI and blockchain.

-## About Me

-* Currently pursuing an M.S. in Cybersecurity at the University of Wisconsin-La Crosse
-* Background in Information Systems and Cybersecurity
-* Enthusiastic about learning and sharing knowledge

-## Connect

-* Feel free to reach out if you want to chat about blockchain, cybersecurity, share ideas, or collaborate on projects!

 ## How to Reach Me: